 This is how you log in:

-I Have Forgotten my Router Admin Username and Password.
+I Forgot my Router Admin Username and Password.

 If you do not know your router username or password, then you probably never changed the router’s default settings.
 All routers come with a default username and password (factory setting).
 We have added a list of default router usernames and passwords here.